-Developed by Bennington faculty members Susan Sgorbati and Danny Michaelson, the Quantum Leap program helps at-risk elementary, middle, and high school students in the community return to school.
+Developed by Bennington faculty members Susan Sgorbati and Danny Michaelson, the Quantum Leap program helps certain elementary, middle, and high school students in the community develop a deeper engagement to school.
 Instead of being processed through the court system, these students work one on one with Bennington students and faculty to develop individualized educational plans that are modeled after the ones that Bennington students use to structure their studies at the College.

 Quantum Leap addresses the many reasons why students are challenged to succeed and value their education.
 There are several programs under the umbrella of Quantum Leap.
 The Quantum Leap Exhibit Program is a classroom at Mount Anthony Union High School that engages students in a variety of ways.
 The student body is diverse, consisting of those who have struggled at the middle school level to high achievers who enjoy project-based learning and student interest driven work.
 All work hard to accomplish quality projects which are then presented to the community twice a year.

 Since its founding in 1999, Quantum Leap has blossomed into a far-reaching initiative with several specialized projects, including: